ami-amai/mc-pack-generator/README.md

 * JSON can have many packs
 * JSON can use absolute and relative paths
 * Packs can have many files with their own arcnames and targets
+* Files has priority above pack.mcmeta and pack.png

 ### Placeholders